HCLIMcom/HCLIMdoc/README.md

 ![HCLIM logo](logos/DMI_HCLIMlogo_Colours.png)
-# hclim.org
+# Documentation on hclim.org
-HCLIM general documentation
+This repository contains the documentation on https://www.hclim.org.
+It uses Github pages & Jekyll to create the pages.